 1. What is The COMPASS Study (CoVPN 5002)?

 The COMPASS Study – Community Prevalence of SARS-CoV-2 Study – is a study to estimate the number of people who currently have or have previously had SARS-CoV-2 infection in select communities in the United States.
 SARS-CoV-2 is the virus that causes COVID-19.

 2. When and where will the COMPASS Study be done?

-The COMPASS Study will take place in Atlanta, Aurora, Baltimore, Chapel Hill, Chicago, Cincinnati, Dallas, Houston, Miami, New Orleans, New York, Newark, Philadelphia, Pittsburgh, and Ponce (PR).
+The COMPASS Study is taking place in Atlanta, Aurora, Baltimore, Chicago, Cincinnati, Houston, Miami, New Orleans, New York, Newark, Philadelphia, Pittsburgh, and Ponce (PR).
 See sites here.

 3. Why is the COMPASS Study being done?

 The COVID-19 pandemic continues to impact different regions and diverse populations differently across the United States.
 The impact of COVID-19 has generally had a greater impact on Black/African American, Latinx, and American Indian/Alaska Native communities.
 These communities have experienced more severe disease and deaths compared to any other racial or ethnic groups in the United States.